Sign-up for Our Newsletter

 Just because you don’t need to allege fault to be granted a divorce doesn’t mean it isn’t relevant in your divorce.
 Depending on what you or your spouse have done, it could be relevant to issues like division of marital property or child custody or parenting time.

 For instance, if one spouse had an affair and spent marital assets to buy gifts for the affair partner, the other spouse might be entitled to a greater share of marital property in the divorce.
 If one spouse was physically abusive to the other or actively abused substances during the marriage, that would reflect poorly on them in a child custody and parenting time evaluation.
-You should always let your divorce attorney know if there are any fault issues in your divorce (either your spouse’s fault, or your own) and let her advise you as to how they should be addressed.
+You should always let your divorce lawyer Minnesota know if there are any fault issues in your divorce (either your spouse’s fault, or your own) and let her advise you as to how they should be addressed.

 Since all Minnesota divorces are technically “no-fault,” there is no special procedure for filing for a no-fault divorce; you can start your divorce by filing a Summons and Petition for Divorce in the county in which either you or your spouse live.
 You will need to serve your spouse with a copy of these divorce papers (pleadings) and they will have a chance to respond.
 Alternately, if you have no minor children together and limited assets to divide, and you both agree you want to divorce, you may be able to file a Joint Petition for Dissolution of Marriage.